ks982579/ksulldev-astro/src/pages/notes/data-science/data-quality.md

 + **Lineage:** Measures the historical source of data.
 + **Accessibility:** extent to which data are available or obtainable.
 + **Access Security:** restricting and controlling access of data.
++ **Data Currency:** Practice of ensuring that data is continuously updated and relevant to reflect the latest information available.
++ **Data model:** formal organized representation of real-world entities.
 + **Structural Consistency:** the consistency in the representation of similar attribute values in the same data set and across the data sets associated with related tables.
 + **Semantic Consistency:** the extent to which similar data objects and attributes across the enterprise data sets share consistent names and meaning, the contextual data quality dimension.
++ **Model consistency:** both the semantic consistency of the components of the model and the structural consistency of attributes across entity types.
+The final dimensions of the model include *robustness* (its ability to accommodate changes without having to change basic structures) and *flexibility* (the capacity to change to accommodate new demands).
 + **Contextual dimensions:** relate to the relationship between data items.
 	+ 6 dimensions: `[completeness, timeliness, currency, consistency, reasonableness, identifiability]`
 + **Qualitative Dimensions:** focused on how well the information meets defined expectations.
 These are subjective with less clarity around ability to measure.